gin113/test/README.md

 <p>-clay</p>
 <p>-iron</p>

 You automatically gain all 3 resources at all times.
 The higher your timber camp, claypit or iron mine level is the more resources you get.
-To see your resources type !village.
+To see your resources type <code>!village</code>.

 <img width="400" src="https://i.imgur.com/3PPxYZP.png">